developer-harishkt/Go-Search-Service/README.md

 # Go-Search-Service
 An Search Service implemented using Go Lang.

+Execution:

+- go run hk-search-service.go -h : To know about the input parameters to CLI
+- go run hk-search-service.go -query="<your search query>" : To test the service.

+Execution (Directly from EXEC - only for mac users):

+- change the permission for the executable to work (it was built on macOS Mojave Version:10.14.6)
+- ./hk-search-service -h : To know about the input parameters to CLI
+- ./hk-search-service -query="<your search query>" : To test the service.

 Features:

 - It implements LRU-Cache algorithm, and retrieves data from cache for same key searches.